open-metadata/OpenMetadata/docs/openmetadata-apis/apis/overview.md

 ### Getting entities with only necessary fields

 To GET an entity with only necessary fields, pass `fields` query parameter while listing or getting an entity.
-This help clients control the amount of data returned in the response.
+This helps clients control the amount of data returned in the response.
 Some fields may be included by default whether `fields` specifies them or not \(example - id and name fields below\):

 ```text
 GET /v1/tables/123e4567-e89b-42d3-a456-556642440000?fields=columns,tableConstraints,usage